 It’s a weird read.
 There is a lot of reading between the lines to get a full understanding of what is going on in this world and who they are.
 I have read weird books before and liked them but this didn’t get to their level of quality.

 It’s like magical realism in a dystopian world told like a travel memoir…

-I didn’t get emotionally invested on any level in this book.
+I didn’t get emotionally invested on any level in this book, until the end.
 This isn’t really much mystery or scariness to this type of dystopian world.
 OK, I wouldn’t want to lose my shadow nor my memories, but there is nothing in the writing which makes me uncomfortable or scared about it either.